danielpeng95/pythonAutomation/README.md

 # pythonAutomation

-this is a practice python automation examples
+These are python automation with Selenium Webdriver